danBhentschel/techio-linq-background/markdowns/03_ExtensionMethods/01_extension_intro.md

 All LINQ methods are extension methods, defined in the `System.Linq` namespace.

 ## What are extension methods?
-Extension methods in C# allow the addition of new methods to a pre-existing type, without modifying the original source code for that type.
-This can be very useful for adding functionality to classes or interfaces found in a third-party library, or even in the .NET Framework libraries.
+Extension methods in C# enable the addition of new methods to a pre-existing type, without modifying the original source code for that type.
+They are similar in purpose (though different in implementation) to mixins in other languages.
+Extension methods can be very useful for adding functionality to classes or interfaces found in a third-party library, or even in the .NET Framework libraries.

 ## Example extension method